 Regular attendance and punctuality are essential to good performance in school.
 Absence from school is often the single greatest cause of poor or failing performance or academic achievement.
 Since the learning process is a progressive activity, each day's lesson is built upon those class activities which took place on previous days.
-This is compounded with the Block schedule with classes meeting on a every other day schedule.
+This is compounded with the Block schedule with classes meeting on an every-other- day schedule.
 Since responsibility is a learned behavior, and regular school attendance patterns encourage the development of responsible patterns of behavior, each student attending Lake Central High School is expected to make every effort to be in school every day.
 A student will be expected to be in attendance ninety (90%) percent of each semester to earn credit.
-For a semester, this equates to being absent no more than 4 days.
-On the fifth absence a student will be identified as not meeting the 90% attendance requirement.
-On normal school days, a late students who are signing in ten (10) minutes after the start of school day is recorded as absent for that class period.
-Students failing to meet this attendance expectation will be referred to the administration for possible loss of credit or removal from class.
+For a semester, this equates to being absent no more than 5 days.
+On the sixth absence a student will be identified as not meeting the 90% attendance requirement.
+On normal school days, a late student who signs in ten (10) minutes after the start of school day is recorded as absent for that class period.
+Students failing to meet this attendance expectation will be referred to the administration for possible removal from class.
 Factors taken into consideration will be: academic performance, classroom behavior, unexcused absences/truancy, and teacher contact/conferences with parents.
-Students who lose credit may be allowed to audit the class but will be expected to be a positive participant in the classroom, requiring the student to do all homework, class work, and follow the directives of the classroom teacher.
-Failure to comply with this arrangement will result in withdrawal from class and face consequences as written in the student code of conduct.
 Through the combined efforts of students, parents and school personnel, the goals of punctuality, self-discipline and responsibility can be developed as we prepare students for the adult world.
 So that all parties involved can assist in the maintenance of excellent attendance and the development of self-discipline, the following types of absences are defined into one of three categories:

-- (1) Excused
+(1) Excused

-- (2) Unexcused
+(2) Unexcused

-- (3) Truant
+(3) Truant